Rob Buckman: Later career

-Buckman immigrated to Toronto, Canada, in 1985 and initially stayed with his cousin, journalist Barbara Amiel.
+Buckman emigrated to Toronto, Canada, in 1985 and initially stayed with his cousin, journalist Barbara Amiel.
 In 1994 he was named Canada's Humanist of the Year.
 He was a signer of Humanist Manifesto 2000.
 He was president of the Humanist Association of Canada and chair of the Advisory Board on Bioethics of the International Humanist and Ethical Union.
 His main popular work in humanism was Can We Be Good Without God?
 Biology, Behaviour and the Need to Believe.
 He was a founding member of the Centre for Inquiry Canada.

 Buckman practised medical oncology at the Princess Margaret Hospital.
 He was a professor in the Department of Medicine at the University of Toronto and held an adjunct professorship at the M.D.
 Anderson Cancer Center in the US state of Texas.
 He specialised in breast cancer and teaching communication skills in oncology.
 In this role, he created the SPIKES protocol for delivering bad news to patients.

 In 2006 he began writing a weekly column in The Globe and Mail.